 In an increasingly complex regulatory environment, indexes are of paramount importance for effective risk mapping.

-After more than a year of research & development, we are happy to present complementary indexes specifically aimed for risk management and compliance professionals to facilitate the implementation of relevant policies.
+We are happy to present complementary indexes specifically aimed for risk management and compliance professionals to facilitate the implementation of relevant policies.

 It is also fully in line with the French law on the Corporate Duty of Vigilance (“Loi relative au devoir de vigilance “).